Everyone loves something for nothing. And everyone loves recycling. So here’s an idea that has been around my studio for the past few months.

 Raw Polymer Clay Degrades Some Plastic

 Did you know that you should never store raw polymer clay in a container made from polystyrene?
 It’s recycle number 6.
 Always check the bottom of your container to see what kind of plastic it is.
-Not sure how to recognizer the various types of plastic when there is no number?
+Not sure how to recognize the various types of plastic when there is no number?
 It’s usually pretty easy to tell.
 Check out this post about the various plastics and how polymer clay affects them.

 Email is the best way